Pyprohly/reddit-api-doc-notes/docs/api-reference/moderation.rst

 .. csv-table:: Moderator User Item Schema
    :header: "Field","Type (hint)","Description"

-   "id","string","The full ID36 (`t2_` prefixed) of the subject."
+   "id","string","The full ID36 (`t2_` prefixed) of the moderator."
-   "username","string","The subject's name."
+   "username","string","The moderator's name."
-   "accountIcon","string","URL of the subject's account icon."
+   "accountIcon","string","URL of the moderator's account icon."
    "iconSize","integer array","An array of two intergers.
 Usually `[256, 256]`."
    "moddedAtUTC","integer","UNIX timestamp of when the user was modded."
-   "authorFlairText","string","The flair text of the subject.
-Empty string if no flair text."
+   "authorFlairText","string","The flair text of the moderator."
-   "postKarma","integer","The post karama of the subject."
+   "postKarma","integer","The post karama of the moderator."
    "modPermissions","object","A dictionary of strings to booleans.
    E.g.,::